Joseph Cranston (actor)

-Joseph Louis Cranston (July 29, 1924 – October 2, 2014) was an American film producer, screenwriter, actor, and the father of Bryan Cranston.
+Joseph Louis Cranston (July 29, 1924 – October 2, 2014) was an American actor, producer, and screenwriter.
+He was the father of Bryan Cranston.

 Early life

-Cranston was born Joseph Louis Cranston on July 29, 1924 in Chicago, Illinois to Alice Rose (née Bower; 1902–1984) and Edward Bernard Cranston Sr. (1893–1960).
+Cranston was born Joseph Louis Cranston on July 29, 1924, in Chicago, Illinois, to Alice Rose (née Bower; 1902–1984) and Edward Bernard Cranston Sr. (1893–1960).
 He had an older brother, Edward Jr. (1923–2009), a younger sister Marguerite (1928–1991), and an older half-sister named Kathleen (1913–1930) from his father's first marriage.

-Cranston had Irish heritage and was named after his great-grandfather, Joseph Cranston.
+Joseph Cranston's grandfather, James Daniel Cranston, was from Montreal.
+He also had Irish heritage and was named after his great-grandfather, Joseph Cranston.

 Career

 Cranston began his career as a television actor on several programs, including Space Patrol and Dragnet.
 Cranston's first appearance as an actor on film was an uncredited role in the film Beginning of the End in 1957.
 On March 9, 1971, Cranston formed Joseph Cranston Productions, Inc., which was responsible for presenting the 7th Annual Academy of Country and Western Music Awards in 1972.

 Personal life

 Cranston married his first wife, Angela Jeraldine Gordon-Forbes in 1946 and they divorced in 1951.
 Cranston married his second wife, actress Peggy Sell in 1952.
 They had three children, including actors Kyle Cranston, who was born in June 1953 and Bryan Cranston, who was born in March 1956.

 In 1968, after having trouble keeping steady work, Cranston temporarily left show business, a decision that caused a severe break in his family's home life.
 This led to him separating from his second wife, Peggy Sell, and leaving his two sons, Bryan and Kyle, and his daughter, Amy, who were forced to live with their grandparents for some time due to Peggy's alcoholism.
 Cranston would not reconnect with his sons and daughter until 10 years later.
 They remained close until his death in 2014.

-Cranston married his third wife, Anita Cynthia Stickney in 1971 until her death in 1997.
+Cranston was married to his third wife, Anita Cynthia Stickney from 1971 until her death in 1997.

+His son Bryan Cranston said he based his portrayal of Breaking Bads Walter White on his father.